 Best Places To Live in New Jersey: Central Jersey

-If you’re thinking about relocating to one of the towns in Central Jersey, there are a variety of options with diverse offerings for housing, dining, entertainment, and recreation.
+If you’re thinking about relocating to one of the best towns in Central Jersey, there are a variety of options with diverse offerings for housing, dining, entertainment, and recreation.
 And Central Jersey is known for its gorgeous county parks that provide its inhabitants with many locations for outdoor fun and relaxation.

 Princeton Junction is one of the more family-friendly Central Jersey cities, boasting a strong school district and lots of parks.